 - Get rough mats for your dog to scratch on.
-This way, its nails will get trimmed and filed without it realizing.
-Get mats designed to wear down long nails of pets.
+This way, it will file its nails without cutting.
+Get mats designed to wear down the long claws of pets.

 - Get sandpaper and place it on the ground, then let your dog scratch on it.
 Be careful and supervise your dog.

 - Try clipping its nails during sleeping time.
 Be cautious while doing this, as dogs’ feet are sensitive even when sleeping.
 Use a clipper that makes no sound for a more effective way to cut your dog’s nails while sleeping.

 - Replace nail clippers with Dremel tools to trim down the nail.

 Reward your dog with a treat

 Your dog managed to stay still and let you cut his nails.
-Show your appreciation by rewarding your pup a treat.
+Show your appreciation by rewarding your pup with a treat.
 This will make him happy and motivate him to cooperate the next time his nails need clipping again.

-It’s easy to notice when your dog’s nails are long and need to be clipped.
-There is no need to spend a lot of money paying a groomer or vet to clip your dog’s nails.
+It’s easy to notice when your dog’s nails are long and need clipping.
+There is no need to spend much money paying a groomer or vet to clip your dog’s nails.
 Sedate your pup and use a pair of high-quality nail clippers to do the job yourself.